 In the normal course of business during the time that Aclara was our subsidiary, we agreed to provide guarantees of Aclara's performance under certain real property leases, certain vendor contacts, and certain large, long-term customer contracts for the delivery, deployment and performance of AMI systems such as those described under "Discontinued Operations" in Item 1.
 In connection with the sale of Aclara, we agreed to remain a guarantor of Aclara's performance of these contracts.
-If Aclara were to fail to perform any of these guaranteed contracts, the other party to the contract could seek damages from us resulting from the non-performance, and such damages could have a material adverse effect on our business, operating results or financial condition.
-If we were determined to be liable for these damages, we would be entitled to seek indemnification from Aclara, although our ability to recover would be subject to Aclara's financial position at that time.
+If Aclara were to fail to perform any of these guaranteed contracts, the other party to the contract could seek damages from us resulting from the non-performance, and if we were determined to be liable for these damages they could have a material adverse effect on our business, operating results or financial condition.
+Although we would be entitled to seek indemnification from Aclara for these damages, our ability to recover would be subject to Aclara's financial position at that time.